-Though the individual may have committed a crime by not reporting the incident, you are probably more concerned with your losses after a hit and run with injury.
+Though the individual may have committed a crime by not reporting the incident, you are probably more concerned with injuries after a hit and run.

-You may wonder if you can still recover compensation and how to go about doing it, and a knowledgeable car accident attorney can tell you more about your options.
+You may wonder if you can still recover compensation and how to go about doing it.
+A knowledgeable car accident attorney can tell you more about your options.

 However, this overview on the law and your potential legal remedies can help you understand how personal injury claims work after a hit and run crash.